The Entertaining Affenpinscher Dog

 Make no mistake, this outgoing little dog is very self-confident, quite fearless and makes an excellent watchdog.
 With the intelligence that this dog has, he absolutely needs training on a regular basis.
 Without it, he can become dominating and unruly.

-Health Profile of the Affenpinscher
+Health of the Affenpinscher

 Responsible breeders have their dogs tested for a patella score and should provide certificates with the results to prospective owners.